new single releases on March 26th 2021

 Born and raised in the small village of East Preston, West Sussex, Singer-Songwriter, Donna Harfield always had ambitions that stretched beyond village limits.
 Now, in her thirties, this powerful and expressive singer with huge stage presence is creating a lot of interest in the industry.

-Her forthcoming release, an EP called 'I Marry Me', features covers from some of the world's best known and most powerful female stars, including Pink and Annie Lennox.
+Her forthcoming releases are original songs, inspired by love, loss and the ongoing impact of the global pandemic.
+They follow songs released last year featuring covers from some of the world's best known and most powerful female stars, including Pink and Sarah McLachlan.

 Style and Influences

 Growing up with an eclectic mix of music, from Otis Reading, Jimi Hendrix and Aerosmith to Mumford and Sons, Muse and Red Hot Chilli Peppers, Donna’s style is a fusion of old school pop, rock, blues, soul and ballads.
 Favourite artists are also varied, but powerful, vocal women feature highly on her list, including Annie Lennox, Cher and Stevie Nicks, to Nina Simone, Dido, Tori Amos and Florence Welch.